awsdocs/amazon-dynamodb-developer-guide/doc_source/access-control-overview.md

 For each DynamoDB resource, the service defines a set of API operations\.
 To grant permissions for these API operations, DynamoDB defines a set of actions that you can specify in a policy\.
 Some API operations can require permissions for more than one action in order to perform the API operation\.
 For more information about resources and API operations, see [Amazon DynamoDB Resources and Operations](#access-control-resources) and DynamoDB [Actions](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Operations.html)\.

 The following are the most basic policy elements:
 + **Resource** – You use an Amazon Resource Name \(ARN\) to identify the resource that the policy applies to\.
 For more information, see [Amazon DynamoDB Resources and Operations](#access-control-resources)\.
 + **Action** – You use action keywords to identify resource operations that you want to allow or deny\.
 For example, you can use `dynamodb:Query` to allows the user permissions to perform the DynamoDB `Query` operation\.
 + **Effect** – You specify the effect, either allow or deny, when the user requests the specific action\.
 If you don't explicitly grant access to \(allow\) a resource, access is implicitly denied\.
 You can also explicitly deny access to a resource, which you might do to make sure that a user cannot access it, even if a different policy grants access\.
 + **Principal** – In identity\-based policies \(IAM policies\), the user that the policy is attached to is the implicit principal\.
 For resource\-based policies, you specify the user, account, service, or other entity that you want to receive permissions \(applies to resource\-based policies only\)\.
 DynamoDB doesn't support resource\-based policies\.

 To learn more about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

-For a showing all of the Amazon DynamoDB API operations and the resources that they apply to, see [DynamoDB API Permissions: Actions, Resources, and Conditions Reference](api-permissions-reference.md)\.
+For a table showing all of the Amazon DynamoDB API operations and the resources that they apply to, see [DynamoDB API Permissions: Actions, Resources, and Conditions Reference](api-permissions-reference.md)\.

 ## Specifying Conditions in a Policy<a name="specifying-conditions-overview"></a>